Rule 110: Interesting properties

 Among the 88 possible unique elementary cellular automata, Rule 110 is the only one for which Turing completeness has been directly proven, although proofs for several similar rules follow as simple corollaries (e.g. Rule 124, which is the horizontal reflection of Rule 110).
-Rule 110 is arguably the simplest known Turing complete system.
+Rule 110 has been described as one of the simplest known Turing complete systems.

 Rule 110, like the Game of Life, exhibits what Wolfram calls "Class 4 behavior", which is neither completely stable nor completely chaotic.
 Localized structures appear and interact in complex ways.

 Matthew Cook proved Rule 110 capable of supporting universal computation by successively emulating cyclic tag systems, then 2-tag system, and then Turing machines.
 The final stage has exponential time overhead because the Turing machine's tape is encoded with a unary numeral system.
 Neary and Woods (2006) presented a different construction that replaces 2-tag systems with clockwise Turing machines and has polynomial overhead.